syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Ticklines.md

 # Tick Lines in WinUI Chart (SfCartesianChart)

 Tick lines are the small lines which are drawn on the axis line representing the axis labels.
-Tick lines will be drawn outside of the axis by default.
+By default, tick lines will be drawn outside of the axis.

-The minor tick lines can be added to the axis by defining the [MinorTicksPerInterval](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.RangeAxisBase.html#Syncfusion_UI_Xaml_Charts_RangeAxisBase_MinorTicksPerInterval) property.
-This property will add the minor tick lines to every interval based on value.
+The minor tick lines can be added to an axis by setting the [MinorTicksPerInterval](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.RangeAxisBase.html#Syncfusion_UI_Xaml_Charts_RangeAxisBase_MinorTicksPerInterval) property.
+This will add the minor tick lines at regular interval based on the value specified.

 N> For category axis, minor tick lines are not applicable.
 Since it is rendered based on index positions.